BerlinUnited/berlinunited.github.io/docs/index.md

 # Welcome

+!!!
+Note
+    This teamreport is only a high level overview of the team and software architecture used for the Nao's during RoboCup.
+    More detailed information for some topics can be found in the other sections.

 The research group **Berlin United - NaoTH** is part of the research lab for Adaptive Systems at Humboldt-Universität zu Berlin headed by Prof. Verena Hafner.
 At the current state the core team consists of about 12 students of Bachelor, Master/Diploma, and PhD levels.
 Besides the direct participation at the RoboCup competitions NaoTH is involved in